 With our focus and scale, we are not only a beneficiary of the secular shift among advisors toward independence, but an active catalyst of this trend.
 Between 2004 and 2008, our number of advisors increased at a CAGR of 20%, while according to Cerulli Associates, the total number of advisors across all channels remained flat.
-We enable our advisors to provide their clients with high quality independent financial advice and investment solutions, and support our advisors in managing the complexity of their businesses by providing a leading integrated platform of technology and clearing services.
+We enable our advisors to provide their clients with high quality independent financial advice and investment solutions, and support our advisors in managing the complexity of their businesses by providing a comprehensive integrated platform of technology and clearing services.
 We provide these services through an open architecture product platform with no proprietary manufactured products, which enables an unbiased, conflict-free environment.
-Additionally, we offer our advisors the highest average payout ratios among the five largest U.S. broker-dealers, as ranked by number of advisors.
+Additionally, we offer our advisors the highest average payout ratios among the five largest U.S. broker-dealers, as ranked by number of advisors, which we believe provides us with an important competitive advantage.
 Our business is dedicated exclusively to our advisors; we are not a market-maker nor do we offer investment banking or underwriting services.
+Our historical advisor growth rate does not guarantee that we will attract advisors at comparable rates in the future.
+For example, when comparing our number of advisors as of March 31, 2010 to March 31, 2009, we had net decrease in advisors, in both cases due to the attrition of advisors in connection with the consolidation of the operations of the Affiliated Entities.